If you think about "thank you", please, consider this: Patreon

 Learning Objectives:

-• Practice adverbs of frequency (rarely, once a year, occasionally, etc.)
+• Identify and use adverbs of frequency (rarely, occasionally, all the time).

 Pre-Listening Task